PumasAI-Labs/NLME-Assessment/docs/reference.md

 wres

-: Weighted residuals.
+: Individual Weighted residuals.
 They are the difference between observed data and the predicted data.
 In other words, it's a measure of the error in the prediction.
 But weighted by the precision of the observations, i.e. they are divided by the standard deviation of the observations.

 ebe